Wednesday

 ICE candle holder - free and GORGEOUS!

-On Thanksgiving my aunt had these stacked along the entry to her house.
 The glowing, sparkly wet candles looked so amazing.
 She used large gallon containers but said you could even make giant ones out of a 5 gallon buckets (wouldn't that look amazing!)

 My daughter and I started with a set of little ones.